-A loan in the post-period is classified as made by a new lender if no lead lender of its lending syndicate was a lead lender of its last pre-period syndicate.
+A loan in the postperiod is classified as made by a new lender if no lead lender of its lending syndicate was a lead lender of its last preperiod syndicate.
 The sample is restricted to U.S. nonfinancial firms that list the reason for borrowing as "working capital" or "corporate purposes."

-sticky lending relationships are in this market.
+September 2008, to almost half its level in normal times.17 Changes in loan terms are shown in Table A.II in the Appendix.
+The last two columns of Table I reveal how sticky lending relationships are in this market.
 The share of firms forming a new relationship is strikingly small at 3.88%; that is only about one-fifth of the share of firms renewing their existing relationship.18